List of A Series of Unfortunate Events characters: Polly Poe

 Polly Poe is Arthur Poe's wife.
 She is mentioned in The Bad Beginning when the Baudelaires stay with the Poe family.
 While the Baudelaires stay at the Poes' house, she buys a lot of itchy and ugly clothing.
 She later appears at the theater for Count Olaf's performance of The Marvelous Marriage and was there when Count Olaf's plot was exposed.

 In The Ersatz Elevator, Mr. Poe says that he will tell his wife that dark is in, indicating that she is interested in fashion.

-In the film, she is played by Deborah Theaker while in the television series, her character is combined with Eleanora Poe who is portrayed by Cleo King.
+In the film, she is played by Deborah Theaker.

+In the television series, her character is combined with Eleanora Poe who is portrayed by Cleo King.